Sunday, January 26, 2020

 … mercifully look upon our infirmities, and in all our dangers and necessities stretch forth thy right hand to help and defend us …

-Why the continuous emphasis on action?
-Simple.
-The line of time stretches from the far distant and unfathomable past to the far distant and unknowable future.
-Yet, God is there, He has always been there and He will always be there.
-He is in the past and He is the future.
-Where His finger touches that line of time is today.
-That is where we live; it is the only place where action can happen in our time space continuum.
-Today.
+Why are we always continually emphasizing action?
+There is a simple reason for this.
+In the space of time where we exist, where we are is Today.
+Where God’s finger touches the line of time.
 Not tomorrow nor the past, but today.
 We can’t go back in the past or go forward to the future and act there, our actions have to be done in the present.
+And actions are how we live out our faith.
 That is why worrying does nothing productive.
 Therefore, let us not worry about the past or the future but think about what we can do and act within the present time.
 We can, however, learn from our past actions and improve on areas where we fell short.
 Let us keep ourselves busy doing God’s work, so that we have no time at all to worry or fret, but act.
 The time we spend worrying or fretting is time taken away from possible actions we could perform in the present.

 God, our God, is a God of Action.
 No less is His Son one of action.
 All throughout the Bible, you find Jesus doing things, not just talking about them.
 His faith, shown in the action of His giving His Life that we might live, speaks through His actions.
 His whole ministry can be summed up in one word, action.
 No matter where you turn while reading the Bible, what you find is Action, not Diction.
 Recall the second half of the Book of Luke.
-It is known as the Actsof the Apostles, not thoughts, not prayers, not meditations, not wishes or anything else; The ACTS.
+It is known as the Acts of the Apostles, not thoughts, not prayers, not meditations, not wishes or anything else; The ACTS.
 He expects us to act in our lives, not just talk.
+If we want to follow Christ, then we need to strive be be like Him and perform actions to live out our faith.
 Talking is nice, but acting shows people where your heart clearly lies.

 The Gospel provides a great example of how our God is a God of Action.
 In the Gospel we see Jesus performing His first documented earthly miracle, turning water into wine at Cana.
 He was at first apparently reluctant to perform it, telling his earthly mother that it was not the right time for Him to perform miracles.
 Mary chose to ignore this and instead placed great faith in her son by instructing the servants, “Whatsoever he saith to you do it.”